bleutzinn/gitsync-testing/pages/02.demo-md-1/default.md

 ## Demo MD-1

-This is a demo of the "editable_self" mode. fsdfsdfsdf
+This is a demo of the "editable_self" mode.

 After logging in (use 'john' and 'Demo0123') you can start editing this page by clicking on the <b>Edit me !</b> button at the right.

-**Change text, save by clicking the Save button and reload the page.
+testing 1, 2, 3...

-**
+Change text, save by clicking the Save button and reload the page.